tsvillaluenga/LEOD_FLW/docs/install.md

 In addition, we provide models pre-trained on the limited annotated data (the `Supervised Baseline` method in the paper) to ease your experiments.

 Please download the pre-trained weights from [Google Drive](https://drive.google.com/file/d/1xBzFovvNbrtBt0YwYcvvrjbV8ozAdCUK/view?usp=sharing) and unzip them to `./pretrained/`.

 The weights are grouped by the Section they are presented in the paper.
 They naming follows the pattern `rvt-{$MODEL_SIZE}-{$DATASET}x{$RATIO_OF_DATA}_{$SETTING}.ckpt`.

-For example, `rvt-s-gen1x0.02_ss.ckpt` is the RVT-S pre-trained on 2% of Gen1 data under the weakly-supervised setting.
+For example, `rvt-s-flwx0.02_ss.ckpt` is the RVT-S pre-trained on 2% of FLW_Dataset data under the weakly-supervised setting.
-`rvt-s-gen4x0.05_ss-final.ckpt` is the RVT-S trained on 5% of 1Mpx data under the semi-supervised setting, and `-final` means it is the LEOD self-trained model (used to produce the results in the paper).
+`rvt-s-flwx0.05_ss-final.ckpt` is the RVT-S trained on 5% of FLW_Dataset data under the semi-supervised setting, and `-final` means it is the LEOD self-trained model (used to produce the results in the paper).

 **Note:** it might be a bit confusing, but `ss` means weakly-supervised (all event sequences are sparsely labeled) and `seq` means semi-supervised (some event sequences are densely labeled, while others are completely unlabeled).